BroadbandForum/data-model-template/docs/index.typ

 === 3.3.3 Parameters <sec:parameters>

-Like objects and tables, parameters can also be set as read\-only or read\-write based on their intended use.
+Like objects and tables, parameters can also be set as read\-only, read\-write or write\-once\-read\-only based on their intended use.
 For reporting, parameters are often set as read\-only.

 For example, a parameter defining the number of received packets.
 This should be read\-only.